 Learning how to grow parsley is relatively simple.
-Germinating parsley seeds is the trickiest part to growing parsley and there are actually three types of parsley you can use in cooking.
+However, germinating parsley seeds is the trickiest part to growing parsley.

 Parsley seeds can be very difficult to germinate and will probably be the hardest part of growing parsley.
-Learn how to grow parsley to speed up the germination process.
+However, you can learn how to grow parsley to speed up the germination process.

 Parsley can tolerate cool and damp weather conditions, so you can sow fairly early in the spring.
 However, do not plant seeds in cold soil.